-nce an organization has established its organizational boundaries through applying a consolidation approach (see Chapter 3), it then sets its operational boundaries.
+STANDARD Once an organization has established its organizational boundaries through applying a consolidation approach (see Chapter 3), it then sets its operational boundaries.
 The established organizational and operational boundaries together constitute an organization's inventory boundary.

-Setting operational boundaries involves identifying emission sources and then categorizing these sources in two steps:

-- Categorization as either direct or indirect.
+Setting operational boundaries involves identifying emission sources and then categorizing these sources in two steps: - 1.
+Categorization as either direct or indirect.
 Direct GHG emissions come from sources that are controlled by the reporting organization.
 Indirect GHG emissions are those that are a consequence of the activities of the organization, but that occur at sources owned or controlled by another organization or company.
 What is classified as direct or indirect depends on the consolidation approach selected for setting the organizational boundary (see Chapter 3).
-Figure 4.1 shows the relationship between the organizational and operational boundaries of an organization. - Categorization by scope.
+Figure 4-1 shows the relationship between the organizational and operational boundaries of an organization. - 2.
+Categorization by scope.
 All direct emission sources are classified as scope 1, but indirect emission sources are classified as either scope 2 or scope 3.

-Public sector organizations shall separately account for and report on all scope 1 and 2 emissions at a minimum.
+Public sector organizations shall separately account for and report on all scope 1 and 2 emissions at a minimum. $^6$ The terms "direct" and "indirect" as used in this document should not be confused with their use in national GHG inventories where "direct" refers to the six Kyoto gases and "indirect" refers to the precursors nitrogen oxide ( $NO_x$ ), non-methane volatile organic compounds, and carbon monoxide.

-Such categorization improves transparency, eliminates the risk of double counting, and facilitates more effective management of GHG risks and opportunities along an organization's "value chain," encompassing all of its upstream and downstream activities.
+Such categorization improves transparency, eliminates the risk of double counting and facilitates more effective management of GHG risks and opportunities along an organization's "value chain," encompassing all of its upstream and downstream activities.
 Even without any policy drivers, accounting for GHG emissions along the value chain may reveal potential for greater efficiency and lower costs.
 Making indirect emissions reductions, such as electricity efficiency improvements, may be a more cost-effective measure than reducing scope 1 emissions, so accounting for indirect emissions can help identify where to allocate limited resources in a way that maximizes GHG reductions and reduces operational costs.
-Finally, emissions reductions along the value chain support public sector organizations' efforts to further the public good by reducing overall GHG emissions.

-Figure 4.2 provides an overview of the relationship between the scopes and activities that generate direct and indirect emissions.
+Finally, emission reductions along the value chain support public sector organizations' efforts to further the public good by reducing overall GHG emissions.
+Figure 4-2 provides an overview of the relationship between the scopes and activities that generate direct and indirect emissions.
+Parent Agency Organizational Department A Department B Department C Department D Boundaries Owned/Controlled Car Fleet Power Car Fleet Leased Generation Unit Building Laboratory Operational Boundaries Leased Building Direct and Indirect emissions Figure 4-1.
+Organizational and Operational Boundaries of an Organization Figure 4-2.
+Overview of Scopes and Emissions across Activities

-Scope 1: Direct GHG Emissions

-Direct GHG emissions come from sources owned or controlled by the organization.
-These scope 1 emissions come from:

-- Stationary combustion, including boilers, furnaces, emergency generators, etc. - · Mobile combustion from transportation vehicles - Chemical production from owned or controlled process equipment - Fugitive emissions, including leaks or unintended releases.
+Scope 1: Direct GHG Emissions Direct GHG emissions come from sources owned or controlled by the organization.
+These scope 1 emissions come from: - Stationary combustion, including boilers, furnaces, emergency generators, etc. - Mobile combustion from transportation vehicles - Chemical production from owned or controlled process equipment - Fugitive emissions, including leaks or unintended releases.